syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 ## Conclusion

+While this solution isn't perfect (I mean, I could also just `echo $RESPONSE` before I mask it), assuming proper pull requests and code reviews, this solution should be secure enough for my use case.

-I'm happy with the solution I've come up with, but I'm not happy that I had to come up with it.
+Honestly, I'm pretty happy with the solution, but I'm not happy that I had to come up with it.
 I would love to see GitHub support dynamic secrets in workflows so that I don't have to jump through hoops to keep my secrets secret.